RiskAgent: Synergizing Language Models with Validated Tools for Evidence-Based Risk Prediction: Analysis

 \subsection{Generalization Analysis}

-In this work, we provide a solution that allows LLMs to collaborate with evidence-based medical tools to produce accurate, reliable medical results.
-Thus, our method is agnostic to the underlying LLM, making it adaptable to various LLMs and helping them produce accurate and evidence-based medical outputs.
-To this end, we further explore our method's generalizability and applicability as LLMs continue to evolve rapidly over time and as the number of model parameters increases, especially considering the rapid development of LLMs and the trend toward increasing model sizes.
-During evaluation, we select the advanced commercial GPT-4o-series developed at different times (\textit{gpt-4o-2024-05-13}, \textit{gpt-4o-2024-08-06}, and \textit{gpt-4o-2024-11-20}) and the representative public LLaMA-series (\textit{LLaMA-3-1B}, \textit{LLaMA-3-3B}, and \textit{LLaMA-3-8B}), which share the model architecture but differ in model size.
+We provide a solution that synergizes LLMs with validated tools to produce accurate, reliable medical results.
+Thus, our method is agnostic to the underlying LLM, making it adaptable to various LLMs and helping them produce accurate and evidence-based predictions.
+To this end, we further explore our solution's generalizability and applicability as LLMs continue to evolve rapidly over time and as the number of parameters increases.
+We select the GPT-4o-series developed at different times (\textit{gpt-4o-2024-05-13}, \textit{gpt-4o-2024-08-06}, and \textit{gpt-4o-2024-11-20}) and LLaMA-series (\textit{LLaMA-3-1B}, \textit{LLaMA-3-3B}, and \textit{LLaMA-3-8B}), which share the architecture but differ in model size.

 We compare the performance of (i) the basic LLM and (ii) the basic LLM enhanced using our method.
 Figure~\ref{fig:generalization} shows that our method provides significant performance improvements for all basic LLMs (accuracy of 17.04\%$\sim$44.27\%) on both MedRisk-Qualitative and MedRisk-Quantitative benchmarks.
-In detail, results on the GPT-4o-series indicate that as models evolve, the performance improvement brought by our method increases.
-This indicates that if downstream applications do not involve strict privacy regulations, our method can significantly improve the performance of large advanced LLMs, enabling them to accurately solve complex medical problems.
-Even when privacy concerns are involved, our method can still significantly boost the results of LLaMA-3-series public LLMs across different model parameters.
+This indicates that if downstream applications do not involve strict privacy regulations, our method can significantly improve the performance of large advanced LLMs, enabling them to solve complex medical problems.
+Even when privacy concerns are involved, our method can still significantly boost the results of LLaMA-3-series public LLMs across different parameters.
 For example, our method improves accuracy by 19.57\%$\sim$30.52\% for the 1B and 3B LLMs, enabling them, with only 1B and 3B model parameters, to outperform the commercial GPT-4o basic LLMs.
 Such encouraging improvements in lightweight LLMs are useful in resource-limited medical institutions.
+Meanwhile, we notice that as model sizes increase, the improvements brought by our method become greater.
+Overall, the improved results across different GPT-4o-series and LLaMA-3-series LLMs show the strong potential of our approach, enabling large and advanced LLMs to deliver accurate medical data analysis and evidence-based predictions.
+As LLMs continue to evolve rapidly, our method can further enhance their effectiveness in complex and critical tasks.